Half Ton Lightweight Airportable Gallery

 Above;- The first two shots (Scania & DAF CF tippers) are from Nuneaton modeller Mick Russle, followed by two from Sebastian Sommer of his day cabbed Ford CL9000 modified from our TQ sleeper transkit.
 Next a Mk2 Atkinson in Guiness livery & Iveco EuroTech 8x4 heavy hauler both from Austrian modeller Gerhard Dopplehofer.
 Next are three shots of Czech modeller Michal Gregors superbly weathered & worn F89.

 Above;- First two images are of the test builds for the TQ-98 & 99 Bedford KM & TK chassis cab kits.
-(See TQ Section for further details) Then four shots of Nigel Bissetts Leyland DAF 8x6 DROPS, largely scratchbuilt but using our Leyland T45 cab transkit & TQ117 wheels & tyres.
 Two shots from Peter Kite of his Autocar Brutus using parts from AITM & KFS.

 Above;- A superbly clean build of our White Road Commander II kit by US modeller Mark Yoder, then from Greece a Scania R twin steer from Kyriakos Lampropoulos.
 A Renault Magnum / DAF XT Hybrid from UK modeller Mick Russell, TQ25 Volvo F88 kit converted to a daycab wrecker by Eric Fontein & 3 shots of a KW K500 by Filip D'Hondt.

 Above;- Superb White Road Commander II from Pascal Cantaluppi using the TQ-45 transkit, then two shots of Roland Guerins DAF CF using the TQ-28a transkit (check out the murals !!).
 The big bad DAF XT also comes from Roland Guerin & the TQ-25 Volvo F88 6x4/240 by Co.Durham modeller Tony Silliker.
-Finally 2 shots from New Zealander Kelvin Hale of his 8x4 Volvo FH with scratch built trailer carrying the KFS TQ52 tracked excavator.
+Next are two shots from New Zealander Kelvin Hale of his 8x4 Volvo FH with scratch built trailer carrying the KFS TQ52 tracked excavator.

-Above;- Nifty little 6x6 Iveco wrecker from Jan Rosecky, two from the Bennett brothers, the DAF XF105 from Roger & the Mk2 Atkinson from Ron.
+Above;- Mk2 Atkinson from Ron Bennett.
 Then two shots of the stunning DAF XT conversion by Peter Hookway.
 The trailer & dolly in this model are scratchbuilt & the Michigan L190 load is the KFS kit.
-The next 3 shots are from Michal Gregor of his Formel 6 4x2 MAN fitted with the KFS truck mounted crane & finally two from TMW editor Peter White of his SA401 transkit in Prestons livery & a converted KFS Iveco EuroTech in 6 wheel tipper format.
+Finally two from TMW editor Peter White of his SA401 transkit in Prestons livery & a converted KFS Iveco EuroTech in 6 wheel tipper format.

 Top Row;- From the KFS bench Scania R500 6x2 twinsteer with Andover forklift carrier, & Scania R Series P cab 6x2 rigid.
 The green E Series ERF & the Scammell Routeman are both from TMW editor Peter White.
 Second Row;- First three from Essex modeller Darren Farrow, a pair of Leyland Marathons, Iveco Eurotech 6x2 & Scammell Crusader.Then the red International 9670 is the test build of the KFS TQ57 transkit.
 Bottom Row;- Ford Transcontinental from the KFS bench, Atkinson Searcher wrecker from Dave Griffiths & Mack F700 by Italian modeller Alessandro Merlo, another superb F Model by Ron Bennett & finally an IH9670 by Brian Fisher.
 13 out of 14 models here built using KFS resin transkits !!

 Above;- Early Volvo F88 240 by Soren Sorensen, stunning model with tilting cab.
 Built using the KFSF88 transkit.
-An Auslowe Western Star 4900 conversion built by French modeller Laurent Anghinolfi, two from the KFS bench, Robert Burns FH tag axle & Spar liveried FM.
+Two from the KFS bench, Robert Burns FH tag axle & Spar liveried FM.
 Then a beautiful ERF A Series by Andy Carson.
 Here Andy has converted the 'axle back' KFS transkit to 'axle forward' 8 wheeler spec.
-In the next row, 2 shots of a Scammell Routeman II tipper from the KFS bench & a KW.T800 logger from Doug Walker.
-Finally an Australian International S Line by Brian Fisher built using the Auslowe conversion kit & two shots of Brians KW SAR also built using an Auslowe conversion.
+Next 2 shots of a Scammell Routeman II tipper from the KFS bench.

 by Andy Keith.
 Then by Rob Morrison of Scaletrux Ltd, a DAF CF cattle float, Scania Longline, Foden Alpha logger tractor & trailer, an MAD Mega windmill trailer in Collets livery & yet another Alpha logger also by Rob Morrison, this time a rigid with drawbar trailer.
 Followed by three views of our TQ-74 Bedford TM transkit superbly built & converted to a 6 wheel rigid by Charles Trace.
 The Killingbecks Buccaneer chinese 6 tractor unit is also by Charlie Trace & uses out TQ-56 Mk2 Atkinson kit suitably altered with the 'dog kennel' sleeper.
 Next a very nice build indeed of a middle east spec F88 from Tony Christie.
 And finally another Knowles from Charlie Trace, this time a TM wide daycab converted from the KFS sleeper kit.